Online activity prediction via generalized Indian buffet process models: Bayesian Nonparametric Methodology

-All the previously proposed Bayesian methodologies for the unseen feature problem (cf.\ \cref{sec:prev_work}) can be recovered as special cases of this trait process framework.
-In particular, the model in \citet{masoero2022more} is equivalent to \cref{eq:trp1} where $\mathcal G = \mathcal G_{\mathrm{Be}}$ and $\mathscr P_\mu$ is the law of the (three-parameter) beta process \citep{Teh(09), Bro(12)}.
+All the previously proposed Bayesian methodologies for the unseen feature problem (cf.\ \Cref{sec:prev_work}) can be recovered as special cases of this trait process framework.
+In particular, the model in \citet{masoero2022more} is equivalent to \Cref{eq:trp1} where $\mathcal G = \mathcal G_{\mathrm{Be}}$ and $\mathscr P_\mu$ is the law of the (three-parameter) beta process \citep{Teh(09), Bro(12)}.
 Similarly, the beta-binomial model of \citet{ionita2009estimating} is recovered from \eqref{eq:trp1} when $\mathcal G = \mathcal G_{\mathrm{Be}}$ and $\mu = \sum_{\useridx = 1}^{\usertotal} \theta_\useridx \delta_{\omega_\useridx}$ where $\usertotal$ is the total number of users (assumed fixed) and $\theta_\useridx \iid \mathrm{Beta}(a, b)$.
-Finally, the hierarchical beta-geometric model of \citet{richardson22a} is recovered from \cref{eq:trp2} choosing $\mathcal G_{\mathrm{TG}}$ and assuming the same prior for $\mu$ as in the beta-binomial model.
-Hence, while the likelihood models described above can accommodate various types of user engagement data, the choice of the prior distribution for $\mu$ is crucial for capturing the complex dynamics and heterogeneity of user behavior.
-Previously proposed Bayesian methods make restrictive assumptions about the form of $\mu$, limiting their ability to model sparse and diverse user engagement patterns.
-To address these limitations, we propose using the stable beta-scaled process (SBSP) prior \citep{camerlenghi2022scaled} for $\mu$.
+Finally, the hierarchical beta-geometric model of \citet{richardson22a} is recovered from \Cref{eq:trp2} choosing $\mathcal G_{\mathrm{TG}}$ and assuming the same prior for $\mu$ as in the beta-binomial model.
+Beyond the likelihood distribution, one key aspect of these Bayesian models is the prior.
+From the general theory on trait processes in \cite{Jam(17)}, \cite{Cam(18)} and \cite{Ber(23)}, it is evident that the prior plays a crucial role in prediction.
+While previously proposed Bayesian methods make restrictive assumptions about the form of $\mu$, limiting their ability to model sparse and diverse user engagement patterns, we argue in favor of the stable beta-scaled process (SB-SP) prior \citep{camerlenghi2022scaled}, which allows for power-law behaviors (both a priori and a posteriori), and a rich predictive structure \citep{ExtFeatures}.